NikhilMukraj/spiking-neural-networks/README.md

 - Separate receptor kinetics struct, dependent on $t_total$
   - Receptor kinetics input (of weighted neurotransmitter concentration) should only be calculated if receptor kinetics is not static
     - **Receptor kinetics handling should have an inputtable value to set r at**
+      - **If receptor kinetics are static do not calculate neurotransmitter input**
   - Neurotransmitter and receptor kinetics structs should be stored in different hashmaps that relate an enum (specifying the type, basic, AMPA, NMDA, GABAa, GABAb) to the struct (the struct would then have the appriopriate parameters associated with that enum)
     - `HashMap<NeurotransmitterType, Neurotransmitter>`, `HashMap<NeurotrnasmitterType, ReceptorKinetics>`
 - Neurotransmitter current should be calculated after $dv$ and $dw$ are calculated and applied when those respective changes are applied, `iterate_and_spike` function should be modified to take in an addition change in voltage which can be applied with the $dv$ calculation so it can be added before the spike is handled
   - ie add argument to `iterate_and_spike` which is an `Option<f64>` called `additional_dv` that adds the $dv$ change calculated by the neurotransmitter current after neurotransmitter currents are set and returned
     - Get presynaptic neurotransmitter concentrate
-      - Multiple by receptor value
+      - Multiply by receptor value
       - **Generating noise factor from bayesian parameters (outside of neuron)** and then applying that noise to input current and input neurotransmitter (for sake of handling Hodgkin Huxley and integrate and fire)
+        - Noise should be applied to total input current and total input neurotransmitter
     - Calculate $dv$ change from neurotransmitter current
     - Add it to the voltage in the `iterate_and_spike` function
   - Old update neurotransmitter function should be removed in favor of this